Leptospira interrogans

-Leptospira interrogans is a species of obligate aerobic spirochaete bacteria shaped like a corkscrew with hooked and spiral ends.
 L. interrogans is mainly found in warmer tropical regions.
 The bacteria can live for weeks to months in the ground or water.
 Leptospira is one of the genera of the spirochaete phylum that causes severe mammalian infections.
+Although many Leptospira species can cause infection, most of the serious infections are caused by L. interrogans.
 This species is pathogenic to some wild and domestic animals, including pet dogs.
-It can also spread to humans through abrasions on the skin, where infection can cause flu-like symptoms with kidney and liver damage.
-Human infections are commonly spread by contact with contaminated water or soil, often through the urine of both wild and domestic animals.
-Some individuals are more susceptible to serious infection, including farmers and veterinarians who work with animals.
+It can also spread to humans through abrasions on the skin with contaminated water or soil, where infection can cause flu-like symptoms with kidney and liver damage.